manabie-com/togo/README.md

 The **Repository** layer is responsible for the data access or the interaction with the database.

 The main benefit of this approach is to divide the application by layers to encourage long-term maintainability of the codebase.
 By abstracting each layer from the other, you will be able to easily test and/or to easily refactor the code.
 For example, since the Repository layer is abstracted from the Service layer, the Service layer does not have to worry which database I use--in this case, MongoDB.

+## TODO

+- Authenticate POST request for `CreateTask` by using custom middleware
+- Improve Task Validation by calculating the remaining number of task a user is allowed per day.
+- Implement unit tests by using **testify**
+- Include logger in all the layers via Dependency Injection